esnet/relay-test/README.md

-# Run logger
+# Workout logger relay example

-This is the GraphQL and Relay back end for a simple run logger.
+This is the GraphQL and Relay back end for a simple workout logger.

 ## Installation